Pictou County long-term care home recruiting staff from refugee camps | CBC News

 He said having his credentials certified or starting university over from scratch is too expensive for a father on a low income who's providing for a family.

-His wife Maya, a teacher by profession, said it's easier to get her credentials recognized in Canada than it is for him.
+His wife, Maya, who has a bachelor's degree in education and French, said it's easier to get her credentials recognized in Canada than it is for him.

-Ramalawi said he loves his job and regards the residents of Glen Haven as family.
-He's hoping that even if he has to make sacrifices by working in lower paying positions, his children will have a brighter future.
+Ramlawi said he loves his job and regards the residents of Glen Haven as family.
+He's hoping that even if he has to make sacrifices by working in lower-paying positions, his children will have a brighter future.

 With files from Shaina Luck